Deploy on a VPS

 In the repository cms-deploy there's a script to setup LumeCMS automatically.
 The script does not only install LumeCMS but also:

-• Setup a HTTPS server with Caddy and configures a firewall with ufw.
+• Configures a firewall with ufw.

 To setup LumeCMS in your VPS, follow the instructions in the README.md file of the repo.